python/cpython/Doc/library/stdtypes.rst

 .. method:: str.expandtabs([tabsize])

-   Return a copy of the string where all tab characters are replaced by one or more spaces, depending on the current column and the given tab size.
+   Return a copy of the string where all tab characters are replaced by zero or more spaces, depending on the current column and the given tab size.
 The column number is reset to zero after each newline occurring in the string.
    If *tabsize* is not given, a tab size of ``8`` characters is assumed.
 This